-The motor is a ceiling fan.
-The white LED is a ceiling light.
-The press switch is the doorbell, which controls the melody IC as well as the lamp that lights up the room when someone is at the door.
-The phototransistor and color LED light up when it becomes dark outside The 470μF capacitor (C5) adds a delay, so the color LED stays illuminated for a short time after you turn the switch off.
+press switch is the doorbell, which controls the melody IC as well as phototransistor and color LED light The light covers and slides may be placed on the LEDs (D6 and D8) or lamp (L4) as decoration.
+Fold the slides as indicated and slide them into the slots on the cover, as shown.

-F3

-D Pegs facing out

-B3

-States,

-outward on grid D.

-do this.

-4. Place remaining parts on grids A & B.

-5. Connect a vertical snap wire (V1) between grids F & G, and mount those grids at 45 degree angles and with pegs oriented down on top of grids C & D using 6 stabilizers.
-Adjust the positions of the stabilizers as needed.

-6. Place the remaining parts on grid F, and connect to the blue jumper wire on grid C.

-7. Add the remaining jumper wires (1 blue, 1 black, and 1 red).
+- 1. Place base grid supports on base grid A & B. - 2.
+Place parts on base grids C & D (leaving one end of the jumper wires unconnected for now), and install into base grid supports on grids A & B. The pegs should be facing inward on grid C and outward on grid D. - 3.
+Place parts on grid E, and install into the base grid support on grid A, connecting to the vertical snap wire (V1) on grid C as you - 4.
+Place remaining parts on grids A & B. - 5.
+Connect a vertical snap wire (V1) between grids F & G, and mount those grids at 45 degree angles and with pegs oriented down on top of grids C & D using 6 stabilizers.
+Adjust the positions of the stabilizers as needed. - 6.
+Place the remaining parts on grid F, and connect to the blue jumper wire on grid C. - 7.
+Add the remaining jumper wires (1 blue, 1 black, and 1 red).